DDT: Eggshell thinning

 The chemical and its breakdown products DDE and DDD caused eggshell thinning and population declines in multiple North American and European bird of prey species.
 Both laboratory experiments and field studies confirmed this effect.
 The effect was first conclusively proven at Bellow Island in Lake Michigan during University of Michigan-funded studies on American herring gulls in the mid-1960s.
 DDE-related eggshell thinning is considered a major reason for the decline of the bald eagle, brown pelican, peregrine falcon and osprey.
 However, birds vary in their sensitivity to these chemicals, with birds of prey, waterfowl and song birds being more susceptible than chickens and related species.
 Even in 2010, California condors that feed on sea lions at Big Sur that in turn feed in the Palos Verdes Shelf area of the Montrose Chemical Superfund site exhibited continued thin-shell problems, though DDT's role in the decline of the California condor is disputed.

 The biological thinning mechanism is not entirely understood, but DDE appears to be more potent than DDT, and strong evidence indicates that p,p-DDE inhibits calcium ATPase in the membrane of the shell gland and reduces the transport of calcium carbonate from blood into the eggshell gland.
 This results in a dose-dependent thickness reduction.
 Other evidence indicates that o,p'-DDT disrupts female reproductive tract development, later impairing eggshell quality.
 Multiple mechanisms may be at work, or different mechanisms may operate in different species.

 Human health

-A U.S. soldier is demonstrating DDT hand-spraying equipment.
+A US soldier is demonstrating DDT hand-spraying equipment.
 DDT was used to control the spread of typhus-carrying lice.